npm/policies/open-source-terms.md

 2. Content in violation of law, infringing the intellectual property rights of others, violating the privacy or other rights of others, or in violation of any agreement with a third party.
-This includes code which violates a license.
+This includes code that violates a public license for others' work.

 3. Content containing malicious computer code, such as computer viruses, computer worms, rootkits, back doors, adware, or spyware.
 This